rustinphares/pdf2htmlEXwiki/FAQ.md

  - Use a smaller value for --font-size-multiplier

 ## Something wrong with text in the generated HTML file, I cannot even read them

+ - Install ttfautohint and run pdf2htmlEX with --external-hint-tool=ttfautohint
  - Try --auto-hint 1 carefully, which is experimental now.

 ## I got incorrect text after copy & paste